 Using the Solis Data Logging Stick, which uses WiFi to communicate, we were able to set up the inverter to send data to the remote soliscloud service, but we could not find any way to get capture data apart from scraping the basic status page built into the WiFi adapter which only gave watts being produced and daily output.

-As the Solis inverter uses RS485 to communicate with the data logging stick, we tried to connect to the inverter using one of our RS485 Raspberry Pi expansion boards from abelectronics.co.uk/p/77/rs485-pi and a Raspberry Pi 3.
+As the Solis inverter uses RS485 to communicate with the data logging stick, we tried to connect to the inverter using one of our RS485 Raspberry Pi development boards from abelectronics.co.uk/p/77/rs485-pi and a Raspberry Pi 3.
 I found code on sequr.be/blog, which reads the data from the inverter and sends it to an MQTT broker.
 This is how we wanted to use the data with Home Assistant reading the MQTT data from the broker.
 We can also use this to upload to our long-term storage data logger online.

 The data COM port on the base of the Solis inverter uses a small round 4-pin plug with a screw thread to hold it in place when connected.
 After a lot of searching, I found that the connector is an Exceedconn EC04681-2014-BF.
 Pin 3 on the connector is connected to A on the RS485 Pi, and pin 4 is connected to B.